ang-zeyu/infisearch/docs/src/indexing_configuration.md

 Morsels takes a slightly different approach with stop words in that stop words are only filtered at **query time** for certain types of queries (currently this is for free-text queries with more than two terms).

 This is because splitting up the index means that we are already able to put each of such commonly occuring words into one file, so, information for stop words is never requested unless necessary:
-- For processing phrase queries (eg. `for tomorrow`)
+- For processing phrase queries (eg. `"for tomorrow"`)
 - Boolean queries (eg. `if AND forecast AND sunny`)
-- One or two term free text queries (not strictly necessary, but it is nice having some results showing up for queries like `"for"` than none)
+- One or two term free text queries containing stop words only.
+This is an unlikely use case, but it is nice having some results show up than none.